During Whirlwind Week in Washington, VP Pence Comforts East European Allies

 “Vice President Pence’s visit sent a clear message about the enduring strength of the relationship between Georgia and the United States,” Georgian Ambassador to the United States David Bakradze told Foreign Policy by email. ”This is an important milestone in the bilateral relationship.”

+“In short,” a representative from the Estonian Embassy in Washington, D.C. relayed to FP, “we consider the trip a great success.”

-The embassies of Estonia and Montenegro did not immediately respond to request for comment.
+The embassy of Montenegro did not immediately respond to request for comment.

+Update, Aug.
+1 2017, 4:16 pm ET: This piece was updated to include comment from the Estonian Embassy.

 Photo credit: ZURAB KURTSIKIDZE/AFP/Getty Images